 - More Causes of a Swollen Knee (Water on the Knee)

-The swollen knee may feel "squishy" and may or may not be painful.
+When a bursa becomes inflamed it is called bursitis.
+An inflamed knee bursa can fill with excess fluid, causing swelling, or water on the knee.
+The swollen knee may feel "squishy," like a water balloon.
+It may or may not be tender and painful.
 The most common types of knee bursitis are prepatellar bursitis and pes anserine bursitis.

-6. Rheumatoid Arthritis
+6. Rheumatoid arthritis